Clippers rally late, snap Cavaliers’ 8-game win streak

 Evan Mobley ended the Cavaliers’ five-minute field goal drought on a dunk with 29 seconds left, but Marcus Morris and Reggie Jackson hit two free throws apiece down the stretch.
 George missed two free throws with 1.4 seconds left, but Kevin Love’s full-court heave barely missed.

-Donovan Mitchell hit eight 3-pointers while scoring 30 points, and Mobley added a season-high 26 before fouling out in the final minute for Cleveland.
-Mitchell put up another prolific offensive performance with his new team, but the guard didn’t hit a field goal in the final 11 minutes.
+Donovan Mitchell hit eight 3-pointers while scoring 30 points, and Mobley added a season-high 26 before fouling out in the final minute.
+Mitchell had his seventh 30-point performance in nine games with his new team, but didn’t hit a field goal in the final 11 minutes.

+”The biggest thing is we’ll learn from this,” Mitchell said. ”They did a lot of things that we’ll see come playoff time.
+It was a test. .
+It’s nothing to overreact to.
+We’re not in the locker room freaking out.
+It’s going to be a lesson, and we’re going to get better.”

+”The test of, `How do you bounce back from something like this?’ is experience that you need,” coach J.B.
+Bickerstaff said. ”Through all the hype, we’re a team that’s still building, and we understand that.
+So as a coach, you don’t expect to win them all.
+You expect to have some adversity and some ups and downs, but it’s what happens next.”

-Morris scored 20 points for the Clippers, who rallied and won despite the continued absence of two key veterans.
+Morris scored 20 points for the Clippers, who rallied and won in the absence of two key veterans.

 TIP-INS